yetibot/yetibot.github.io/resources/templates/md/pages/dev-guide.md

 1. Using `command-execution-info`
 1. Mocking with Midje

-## Parsing command arguments
+## Parsing command options

-Fancy words go here for `parse-opts`.
-Blah Blah Blah.
+A Yetibot command can parse options, much like you would encounter using common CLI tools.
+This is made possible by using the `clojure.tools.cli` library and related `parse-opts` function.

-Here's an example command that would a `name` argument:
+Here's an example command that would parse a `name` option:

 ```clojure
 (ns mycompany.plugins.commands.hello